Sababurg: Zapfenburg and Sababurg

 In 1490 Landgrave William I (1466–1515) "built a fine hunting lodge on the foundation walls of the original site, which was to be a venue for innumerable prestigious festivals and gatherings for 300 years".
 After this rebuilding or remodelling there was a significant requirement for drinking water for people and animals.
 This was the catalyst for the construction of a water pipe.
 In 1508 construction began on the palas, which was finished under his nephew Philip I (1504–1567) in 1519.
 A stud farm was also laid out.

 Today

 The site of the Sababurg has been gradually restored by the state of Hesse since 1957 and opened to the public.
 From 1959 the ruins were converted into a high-class hotel with restaurant and café that was opened in 1960.
 In addition it houses a theatre, the SabaBurgTheater.
 In 1987 the first municipal wedding venue in Germany located outside of a town hall was established at the Sababurg.
 In 2002 a second, larger wedding room was opened.

 Of the original defences of the Sababurg, restoration work has uncovered parts of the enceinte with its flanking gate and ditche and bank works.
 Only the outer walls of the palas have survived.
 In addition to the two mighty corner towers with their welschen Hauben, which are used by the hotel, a small staircase tower has also survived.
 The chancellery building was expanded in 1976 by a modern extension.

+General renovation and new construction

+The Sababurg has been open to visitors to a limited extent since 2018 due to extensive renovation work.
+Only the outside areas of the castle can be visited on weekends and public holidays.
+The hotel and catering operations were also discontinued in 2018 and civil weddings do not take place anymore.

+The first dismantling work on the Sababurg began in 2020.
+After the demolition of the old hotel, the new hotel with a restaurant and conference rooms for 200 people will be built into the historical ruin complex.
+The new building is intended to take up the horizontal, dominant building edges of the Palais, the sloping roof surfaces and the characteristic diversity of the castle.
+The new four-star hotel will have 40 rooms spread across the towers, the modernized office building and the ground floor and upper floor of the new building.
+The hotelcatering is located in the basement and has a terrace facing the Sababurg Wildlife Park.
+The construction costs were initially estimated at twelve million euros.
+The renovation and new construction began in 2023 and will take around three years.
+After Revision of the plans, the new hotel building will consist largely of wood, which will lead to an increase in costs to 43 million euros.